The 5 Best Online Master’s in Addiction and Recovery Degree Programs

 - Projected Growth Rate: 13%

-- Social Worker: Social workers help patients cope with everyday problems, and they diagnose and provide treatment for individuals who suffer from emotional, mental, and behavioral issues.
+- Social workers help patients cope with everyday problems, and they diagnose and provide treatment for individuals who suffer from emotional, mental, and behavioral issues.
 Social workers work in mental health clinics, settlement houses, human service agencies, hospitals, and private practices.

 - Median Annual Salary: $47,980

 Source: Bureau of Labor StatisticsReturn to the top

 Accreditation for Online Master’s in Addiction and Recovery Degrees

 There are two types of accreditation for institutions of higher education: regional and national.
 Regionally, accredited schools are typically schools that grant degrees, while nationally accredited schools give certificates or function as trade schools.
 Regionally, accredited institutions are more widely accepted than nationally accredited ones, largely due to the fact that credits from regionally accredited programs are easily transferable while credits from nationally accredited programs are not.